Bear killed in campground highlights need for education, regulation

 (Header image - Line fire smoke plume on left and Bridge fire smoke plume on right

 as seen from Chilao School, September 2024.
-Please note, the fifth image below is graphic and includes the bear which was shot on October 12)
+Please note, the sixth image below is graphic and includes the bear which was shot on October 12)